"The formula they use: they take a piano, a song you know well, slow it down, and get a woman with a lovely breathy voice to sing it."

 - Amanda Palmer (formerly of The Dresden Dolls) wrote a song ("Oasis") about a girl who is raped at a party and decides to get an abortion.
 The catch?
 It's an upbeat 60's-style ditty, and the girl is super excited because Oasis answered her fan letter and sent her a photograph ("It's autographed and everything!").
 The networks did not like it.
 At all.
 The other catch?
 The song is based on her own experiences, because she considers humor a perfectly healthy way of dealing with trauma.
 Just as a statement, Amanda regularly plays about 30 seconds of a ridiculously moody, minor-key version of the song during concerts before switching back to the regular upbeat version.

 - Tori Amos does this with most of her covers, turning them into low-key, piano-driven ballads.
 Her earlier successes with this treatment include "Smells Like Teen Spirit" and "Losing My Religion".
 Her cover album Strange Little Girls had some of these (i.e. "Enjoy the Silence", "Time", "I Don't Like Mondays", "Raining Blood" & "Real Men").

 - Her cover of "Raining Blood" actually creeped out Slayer.

-- Anna Ternheim's cover of David Bowie's (and, earlier, Iggy Pop's) "China Girl" has some of these characteristics, as does her rendition of Fleetwood Mac's "Little Lies."
+- Anna Ternheim's cover of David Bowie's (and, earlier, Iggy Pop's) "China Girl" from Lust For Life has some of these characteristics, as does her rendition of Fleetwood Mac's "Little Lies."

 - She & Him takes the Motown standard "You Really Got a Hold on Me," originally recorded by Smokey Robinson and the Miracles, and boils it down essentially to an acoustic guitar and the voice of Zooey Deschanel.